sourmash-bio/sourmash/doc/classifying-signatures.md

 approximations computed with sourmash to the output of simka suggest a significant correlation.

+**Implementation note:** Angular similarity searches cannot be done on SBT or LCA databases currently; you have to provide lists of signature files to `sourmash search` and `sourmash compare`.  sourmash will provide a warning if you run `sourmash search` on an LCA or SBT with an abundance-weighted query, and automatically apply `--ignore-abundance`.

 ## What commands should I use?

 It's not always easy to figure that out, we know!
 We're thinking about